radixdlt/radixdlt-javascript/packages/account/README.md

 }
 ```

 1️⃣: The `keystoreEncryptionPassword` will be needed everytime the user re-opens the wallet app after having terminated it.
 It's used to _decrypt_ the encrypted `hdMasterSeed`.
-Remember, the keystore is just a JSON file containing an encrypted ciphertext, and metadata about the encrypted used to derive said cihpertext.
+Remember, the keystore is just a JSON file containing an encrypted ciphertext, and metadata about the encryption used to derive said cihpertext.
 The ciphertext itself is the BIP39 "seed", not the entropy/mnemonic itself.
-The raw entropy and the mnemonic words/phrase is the very same thing!
-The mnemonic is just a easy-to-remember-mapping from bits to words!
-The seed, however, is a hashing of the entropy, so we can _**N E V E R**_ recover the mnemonic(=entropy) from the seed.
-Storing the seed (encrypted, of course!) should be consider just very slightly more safe then storing the entropy.
-But if attacker gets access of the seed, it is game over anyway, because the seed can be used to recover every singly account the user has.

 2️⃣ Read more about [`Result` / `ResultAsync`](https://github.com/supermacro/neverthrow)